Glossary of Cash Flow Terms

 Net Profit is your bottom line.
 This shows how much your company is making on sales after expenses, interest, and taxes.

-A variable cost is a corporate expense that varies with production output.
+A Variable Cost is a corporate expense that varies with production output.
 Variable costs fluctuate depending on a company's production volume.
 They rise as production increases and fall as production decreases.
 Variable costs differ from fixed costs such as rent, advertising, insurance and office supplies, which tend to remain the same regardless of production output.
 Fixed costs plus variable costs equal total cost.

-A vendor is a party in the supply chain that makes goods and services available to companies or consumers.
+A Vendor is a party in the supply chain that makes goods and services available to companies or consumers.
 The term is typically used to describe an entity that is paid for the goods that are provided, rather than the manufacturer of the goods.
 A vendor, however, can operate both as the supplier of goods (seller) and the manufacturer.

 Schedule a Conversation